Explicit representations for Banach subspaces of Lizorkin distributions: Banach Subspaces of Lizorkin Distributions

 \begin{remark} In \cite{Samko1995}, it was shown that the same results hold for $L_p(\R^d)$ with $1 \leq p < \infty$. \end{remark}

-\section{Banach subspaces of Lizorkin distributions}
+\section{Banach Subspaces of Lizorkin Distributions}

-In contrast to the periodic case, the space of Lizorkin distributions $ \Spc S^\prime_\mathrm{Liz}(\R^d)$ is an abstract space of equivalence classes, which means that assigning representatives for computational purposes is difficult.
-Therefore, we want to restrict our attention to subspaces with additional structure.
-As our proposed framework is also applicable for other spaces, we outline it in full generality and explicitly provide the specifications for Lizorkin spaces as discussion.
+In contrast to the periodic case, the space $\Spc S^\prime_\mathrm{Liz}(\R^d)$ is an abstract space of equivalence classes, which means that the assignment of representatives for computational purposes is difficult.
+Therefore, we want to restrict our attention to subspaces with more structure.
+As our proposed framework is also applicable for other spaces, we outline it in full generality and explicitly provide the specifications for $ \Spc S_\mathrm{Liz}(\R^d)$ as discussion.